Aware-Health-GmbH/backend-coding-challenge/README.md

 ### Users Microservice

-- `GET /users`: Retrieve a list of all users.
-- `GET /users/:id`: Retrieve a specific user by ID.
-- `POST /users`: Create a new user.
-- `PUT /users/:id`: Update an existing user by ID.
-- `DELETE /users/:id`: Delete an existing user by ID.
 - `GET /users/:id/appointments`: Retrieve a list of all appointments for a specific user.
+- `POST /users/:id/appointments`: Create an appointment for a specific user.
 - `GET /users/:id/results`: Retrieve a list of all results for a specific user.

 ### Appointments Microservice